 By default, Designer uses 50% of the RAM on the computer on which it is installed.
 When processing a workflow, Alteryx adjusts to the memory available on the computer.

 Dedicated Sort/Join Memory can be defined in three areas: System settings, User settings and Workflow configuration.
 Settings configured in User Settings override settings in System Settings, and settings in Workflow Properties override settings in User Settings and System Settings.
 However, the setting can be locked in System Settings to prevent it from being increased in User Settings or Workflow Properties.
 When the setting is locked, users can only decrease the value in User Settings or Workflow Properties.

 The number of processes running simultaneously impacts the way a computer's memory is used.
-If Dedicated Sort/Join Memory is set to 2,000 MB and the Designer is set to run 4 workflows simultaneously, at least 8,000 MB or 8 GB are used across 4 workflows to process data in tools that include sort and join operations.
+If Dedicated Sort/Join Memory is set to 2,000 MB and the Designer is set to run 4 workflows simultaneously, at least 8,000 MB or 8 GB are used across 4 workflows to process data in any tool that groups records by input field values.